An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs

 \section{Markov time sweeping and adaptations of InfoMap to absorbing random walks}

-In this section, we present the InfoMap adaptations that we use to explore how absorption in a dynamical process can affect community structure.
-To illustrate the implicit impact of the absorption of a dynamical process on community structure, consider an absorbing random walk on an undirected and unweighted line network with four nodes (see Figure \ref{fig:path_intro}).\footnote{Throughout this paper, our figures do not show the absorbing states that are associated with absorbing graphs.
-They only show the transient states of the corresponding absorbing random walks.} For a given node, we refer to the sum of the weights of the edges between the node and absorbing states as the ``absorption rate'' of the node.
-Suppose that the absorption rate of node 2 is much larger than the absorption rates of the other nodes.
-The large absorption rate of node 2 in Figure \ref{fig:path_intro} is a barrier to the absorbing random walk, as transitions from nodes in $\{3,4\}$ to nodes in $\{1\}$ or vice versa are unlikely.
-The local dynamics (specifically, the absorption at the nodes) introduces a partition of the set of nodes that we can interpret as an {\it effective community structure} of the network.
+In this section, we present the adaptations of InfoMap that we use to explore how absorption in a dynamical process can affect community structure.
+To illustrate the implicit impact of absorption on community structure, consider an absorbing random walk on an undirected and unweighted line network with four nodes (see Figure \ref{fig:path_intro}).
+We represent an absorbing state of an absorbing random walk on a graph as a {node\footnote{Throughout our paper, our figures do not show the nodes for the absorbing states that are associated with absorbing graphs.
+Our figures only show nodes that are associated with transient {(i.e., non-absorbing)} states of the corresponding absorbing random walks.}} with out-degree $0${.
+For} a given node, we refer to the sum of the weights of the edges between the node and absorbing states as the ``absorption rate'' of the node.
+Suppose that the absorption rate of node 2 in Figure \ref{fig:path_intro} is much larger than the absorption rates of the other nodes.
+The large absorption rate of node 2 is a barrier to the absorbing random walk, as transitions from nodes in the set $\{3,4\}$ to nodes in the set $\{1\}$ (and vice versa) are unlikely.
+The local dynamics (specifically, the absorption at the nodes) induces a partition of the node set that we can interpret as an {\it effective community structure} of the network.
 Such effective community structure can be rather different from the community structure that one detects based on network structure alone.

 We now introduce adaptations of InfoMap that account for the absorption rates of the nodes of a network.
 Our approach uses {\it absorption-scaled graphs}, which arise naturally in the context of absorbing random walks \cite{jacobsen2018generalized}.